openshift/cluster-api-actuator-pkg/docs/tests.md

   - Extract this test, make it parallel
   - break dependency to the vendored MAPO if it's possible
   - this two tests might be generalized in a way and merged into one
+  - this tests might be executed as pre-step for [should recover after mutating webhook configuration deletion](#machine-api-operator-deployment-should-recover-after-mutating-webhook-configuration-deletion) [should maintains spec after validating webhook configuration change and preserve caBundle](#machine-api-operator-deployment-should-maintains-spec-after-validating-webhook-configuration-change-and-preserve-cabundle)

 Two pretty much the same tests.
 Checks that webhooks are configured in a cluster.
 Tests using webhook definition (golang structure) imported from the MAPO repository, which is not good and might cause issues if webhook settings will need to be changed (these tests will fail, till MAPO revendoring in cluster-actuator-pkg-repo).